pltod/hb-nodejs-2014/README.md

+This repo contains all the code written during the NodeJS 2014 course offered by HackBulgaria.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 **Table of Contents**  *generated with [DocToc](http://doctoc.herokuapp.com/)*